1. Benefit support available

 Council Tax - Exceptional Hardship Fund (EHF)

-This fund has been set up to support our most vulnerable customers who are having difficulties paying their Council Tax due to the shortfall between their Council Tax liability and payments of Council Tax Support.
+This fund has been set up to support our most vulnerable customers.
+Those who are having difficulties paying their Council Tax due to the shortfall between their Council Tax liability and payments of Council Tax Support.

 EHF payments are set up to provide short term relief and should not be seen as a long term solution to debt problems.